Marley0523/gmod.github.io/wiki/JBrowse_Tutorial_2010.md

 </div>

-This [JBrowse](JBrowse.1 "JBrowse") tutorial was presented by [Mitch Skinner](User:MitchSkinner "User:MitchSkinner") at the [2010 GMOD Summer School -
+This [JBrowse](JBrowse.1 "JBrowse") tutorial was presented by [Mitch Skinner](User%3AMitchSkinner "User%3AMitchSkinner") at the [2010 GMOD Summer School -
 Americas](2010_GMOD_Summer_School_-_Americas "2010 GMOD Summer School - Americas"),
 May 2010.
 The most recent JBrowse tutorial can be found at the